What is Ratchet Tie Down Assemblies and How to Load One?

 - Vehicle roof rack tie-downs for boats, bikes, and other cargo

 Sadly, this is the leading cause of many occupational injuries and fatalities.
 According to OSHA, nearly 10% of all fatal injuries were caused by falling objects that were improperly secured.
+Therefore, getting ratchet tie down strap assembly right is crucial.

 1. Tie Down Hardware